-Overview of VBA RIGHT Function:
+VBA RIGHT Function

-VBA Right function is categorized as a Text/String function in VBA.
-It is a built-in function in MS Office Excel.
-It returns the specified number of characters from a given string, starting from the Right most character.
-It has two mandatory parameters.
-It can be used as a Worksheet function or VBA function.
-The VBA Right function can be used in either procedure or function in a VBA editor window in Excel.
+The VBA Right function can use in either procedure or function in a VBA editor window in Excel.
 We can use this VBA Right function any number of times in any number of procedures or functions.
 In the following section we learn what is the syntax and parameters of the Right function, where we can use this VBA Right function and real-time examples.

 Syntax of VBA Right Function